davidcockbill/habit_calendar/README.md

 The ISR1 uses the SPI library to load up the 6 74HC595 shift register.
 Simone's code loads the month first (16 bits with a memcpy), then the days (32-bits) a byte at a time.
 There is some strange rearranging of the bytes in her code which is due to how the shift registers are wired to the physical LED matrix.
 Not sure whether I will change this so I just memcpy the whole 32-bits; then just wire the physical matrix accordingly.

 The rest of the code is pretty self explanatory.

+## Backlog

+- Break EEPROM storage out from led matrix code
+- Get and set of whole matrix from led matrix
+- Store of led matrix into storage class (decide how often or on which signal)
+- Implement selection button state
+- Build proper hardware